Big picture science:

 - Gresham Collage – free lectures on a broad set of topics.

 - George C. Marshall Foundation – military history related lectures.

 History and historical stuff:

-- Forgotten Weapons – one-man gun encyclopedia sharing his knowledge and experience with new and historical guns.
+- Forgotten Weapons – one-man gun encyclopedia sharing his knowledge and experience with modern and historical guns.

-- Tod’s Workshop – medieval weapons and armour, crafted with period-appropriate technologies and tested in the field!
+- Tod’s Workshop – medieval weapons and armour, crafted using period-appropriate techniques and tested in the field!

 - Defunctland – interesting stories of failed theme-parks, Disneyland attractions etc.

 - LGR – retro gaming and computer parts.
 Testing stuff you dreamt of having as a kid.

 - Techmoan – all sorts of retro audio/visual devices and gadgets.